-Traffickers typically target men, women, and children who are vulnerable, have little to no social safety net or who are without strong family relationships.
-It can happen to people of any age, race, gender or nationality.
-Violence, manipulation, or false promises of a well-paying job are often used to lure victims into trafficking situations.
+Human trafficking can happen to people of all ages and genders, and of any race or religious background.
 Victims frequently do not seek help due to language barriers, fear of their traffickers or fear of law enforcement.
 Because human trafficking is considered to be a hidden crime, several key indicators can help people recognize potential endangerment and notify law enforcement.

 A common misconception about human trafficking is that it does not happen in the United States.
 This is false, as the United States is ranked as one of the worst countries in the world for human trafficking.
 It is estimated that 199,000 incidents occur within the United States every year.

 has one of the most extensive data sets on human trafficking in the United States collected through phone calls, texts, online chats, emails, and online tips received by the hotline.
 While this information is some of the most comprehensive available, the data does not define the totality of human trafficking.
 The number of cases presented is only the cases that are reported.

 The Human Trafficking Hotline serves victims and survivors of human trafficking across the United States.
 The Hotline is available 24/7, 365 days a year, and in more than 200 languages.
 The confidential Hotline helps any person of any age, religion, race, language, gender identity, sexual orientation, or disability.
 To contact the Hotline to report a tip, seek services, or ask for help, dial 1-888-373-7888.
 Hearing and speech-impaired individuals should dial 711.
 You can also send an SMS text to 233-733 or start a live chat on their website.